ankitects/anki-manual/src/deck-options.md

 you that card again after four days, in review mode.

 ### Insertion Order
-Controls the position (due #) new cards are assigned when you add new cards.
+Controls whether Anki should add new cards into the deck randomly, or in order.
+When you change this option, Anki will re-sort the decks using the current option group.
 Cards with a lower due number will be show first when studying by default.
 Changing this option will automatically update the existing position of new cards.

 The options are: